claucometa/design_patterns/README.md

 ![image](https://user-images.githubusercontent.com/7969024/114332649-fe229180-9b1c-11eb-91cf-439d7105fc89.png)

 The chainned method's has nothing to do with adapter.
-Just did it to look cooler.
+Just did it to look cooler in the picture.